Seped28/Urban-Oasis/README.md

   see SCRIPTS.md §6 for what's referenced but not (yet) included.

 ## Citation
-If you use this code, please cite [Paper 1 citation] and, once available, [Paper 2a citation].
+If you use this code, please cite Paper 1 and, once available, [Paper 2a citation].

 ## License